system-pclub/GFuzz/README.md

 Package `gooracle` is part of GFuzz Oracle.
 This package requires patched golang environment to work properly.
 It provides
 1. Detecting blocking/non-blocking issue happened during application runtime.

-### pkg/selectstrtg
+### pkg/selefcm (select enforcement)

-Package `selectstrtg` provides a list of strategies for application to choose proper select case by given a list of select choices (optional)
+Package `selefcm` provides a list of strategies for application to choose proper select case by given a list of select choices (optional)

 ## Dev
 Since large parts of GFuzz are required instrumented Golang environment, we would suggest develop/test in universal Docker environment.